brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 People select an average of 2.65 fears, indicating compound anxiety about interconnected risks.

-**Why This Matters:** Society's greatest fear isn't dramatic isolation but the **subtle degradation of relationship quality**—understanding that AI's danger lies not in replacing humans physically but in satisfying us just enough that we stop seeking genuine connection.
+**Why This Matters:** This fear hierarchy reveals sophisticated understanding that upends sci-fi narratives.
+Society's greatest fear isn't killer robots but **emotional death**—the slow erosion of human connection that leaves us technically connected but spiritually alone.
+The fact that "widespread social isolation" ranks last (33.2%) while "loss of genuine connection" ranks first (59.4%) shows people worry less about dramatic isolation and more about **subtle degradation of relationship quality**.
+This isn't technophobia but relationship realism—understanding that AI's danger lies not in replacing humans physically but in satisfying us just enough that we stop seeking genuine connection.

 ### 4.3 The Top Hope: Cognitive Enhancement Over Emotional Rescue